tableau/connector-plugin-sdk/docs/dialect.md

 Attribute | Required | Description
 -|-|-
-name | Y | Indicates the name of the function being added or overridden.
-Remember, just because a function is present in a dialect doesn't mean that our calculated field expression parser will recognize it. group | Y | Contains one or more (comma-separated) groups that this function belongs to.
+name | Y | Indicates the name of the function being added or overridden. group | Y | Contains one or more (comma-separated) groups that this function belongs to.
 Allowable types: aggregate, cast, date, logical, numeric, operator, passthru, special, string, system. return-type | Y | Indicates the return type of the function.
 For a list of allowable types, see [argument-element](#Argument) below.